Classification of the FRW universe with a cosmological constant and a perfect fluid of the equation of state $p = w\rho$: Classification of the FRW universe

-When $w < -1$, the potential is non-positive only for $a \ge a_{min}$, where again $a_{min}$ is the root of $V(a) = 0$, as shown in Fig. \ref{figg}.
-The evolution of the universe in this case is similar to the last one, except for that now a big rip singularity will be developed at $a = \infty$.
+When $w < -1$, the potential is non-positive only for $a \ge a_{min}$, where $a_{min}$ is again the root of $V(a) = 0$, as shown in Fig. \ref{fig7}.
+The evolution of the universe in this case is similar to the last one, except that now a big rip singularity develops at $a = \infty$.